programminghistorian/jekyll/_posts/2021-07-12-newsletter.md

 ---

-To learn about the work we did in the first trimestre of 2021, we invite you to read our [First Newsletter in 2021](https://programminghistorian.org/posts/newsletter).
+To learn about the work we did in the first trimester of 2021, we invite you to read our [First Newsletter in 2021](https://programminghistorian.org/posts/newsletter).